 Dorchester in Dorset County, England, United Kingdom

 Credits.
-This page was last revised on September 22, 2018.
-This page originally submitted on September 22, 2018, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 34 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on September 22, 2018, by Michael Herrick of Southbury, Connecticut.
+This page was last revised on August 21, 2018.
+This page originally submitted on August 20, 2018, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 37 times since then.
+Photos: 1, 2. submitted on August 20, 2018, by Michael Herrick of Southbury, Connecticut.